PET/CT Imaging

 Learn More About PET/CT Imaging

-Nuclear medicine is a branch of medical imaging that uses small amounts of radioactive material to diagnose and determine the severity of or treat a variety of diseases, including many types of cancers, heart disease, gastrointestinal, endocrine, neurological disorders and other abnormalities within the body.
+A positron emission tomography (PET) scan is a branch of medical imaging that uses a small amount of radioactive drug to diagnose and determine the severity of a variety of diseases, including many types of cancers, heart disease, gastrointestinal, endocrine, neurological disorders and other abnormalities within the body.
 Because nuclear medicine procedures are able to pinpoint molecular activity within the body, they offer the potential to identify disease in its earliest stages as well as a patient’s immediate response to therapeutic interventions.

 At Radiology Associates of Tallahassee, our nuclear medicine images can be superimposed with computed tomography (CT) to produce special views, a practice known as image fusion or co-registration.
 These views allow the information from two different exams to be correlated and interpreted on one image, leading to more precise information and accurate diagnoses.